The Hanging of Martha Browne

 to rain, and then I saw–they had put a cloth over the face–how as the cloth got wet, her

-.
+features came through it.
 That was extraordinary.
 A boy had climbed up into a tree

 fnearby, and when she dropped he came down in a faint like an apple dropping from a